awps/demonstrator/readme.txt

 * Add the possibility to customize the design of the switcher itself.
 * Create the styles for price and description.
 * Make a theme unlisted.
 This is usefull when you have to show the demo, but you don;t have the purchase URL yet.
 Example: You submitted for review and the theme should be visible only to reviewer, but not to other users.
 This will be possible only by using a direct link.
-* Make themes and styles sortable( in admin panel ).
 * Do not hide the dropdown if no theme is selected.
 * Add the possibility to activate google analytics.

 ## Support & Donate:

-Hi.
+Hi.<br>
-I invested a considerably ammount of time in this product.
+I invested a considerable amount of time in this product.
 And I still have a lot of work to do on it.
 See the above 'TODO' list.
-Consider making a donation if this product if you find it useful.
+Consider making a donation if you find this product useful.
 Don't ignore this message.
 Your donation will make a difference.
 I would like to improve it as much as I can, but your support is needed.

 Donate link: https://paypal.me/zerowp